Skip to content

 Building the First Latinx Educational Midwest Conference at the University of Iowa

-December 19, 2017Carla Gonzalez and Jason Harshman In Academia Leave a comment
+December 19, 2017Carla Gonzalez and Jason Harshman Higher Education, In Academia Leave a comment

 The first University of Iowa College of Education Latinx Educational Excellence in the Midwest Conference was held October 20 –